tedlano/countdown-clock/README.md

 A countdown clock written in HTML, CSS, JavaScript, and jQuery.
 To change the countdown end time, open up countdown.js and edit the datetime string on line 72.

 **Notes:**
-* Works for user's current timezone.
+* Works for server's current timezone.
 Code will have to be updated if we want to account for timezone differences.
 * When countdown reaches 00:00:00:00, alert message "Happy New Year!" shows up
 * Found background image for numbers at http://www.jqueryscript.net/demo/Beautiful-jQuery-Countdown-Timer-Plugin/, sliced it into 3 parts using GIMP 2.
 My code is different than the code available on this site.